Polymer/old-docs-site/1.0/docs/devguide/styling.md

 ## Shared styles and external stylesheets {#style-modules}

-To share style declarations between elements, create a _style module_.
+To share style declarations between elements, you can package a set of style declarations inside a `<dom-module>` element.
+In this section, a `<dom-module>` holding styles is called a _style module_ for convenience.

 A style module declares a named set of style rules that can be imported into an element definition, or into a `custom-style` element.